robinweser/bredon/README.md

 ```sh
 yarn add bredon
 ```
+Alternatively use `npm i --save bredon`.

 ## Why?
-I am heavily involved in the whole CSS-in-JS movement with [Fela](https://github.com/rofrischmann/fela) and [Elodin](https://github.com/rofrischmann/react-look) as well as [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer).
+I am heavily involved in the whole CSS-in-JS movement with [Fela](https://github.com/rofrischmann/fela) and [Elodin](https://github.com/rofrischmann/elodin) as well as [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer).
 While writing Elodin, a plugin-based style object linter, I struggled to do complex value validation and related operations.
 Stuff like *"Is the property/value prefixed?"* or even *"Is it compatible with browser ...?"* has been pretty straightforward, but I couldn't really come up with a simple solution to correctly validate CSS values with all their complexity.<br>
 Here, I made the decision to write a modern CSS value parser that provides the required degree of accuracy and detail - Bredon.

 > Bredon also is a project to understand how compilers work.
-It's quite fascinating after you understand how simple they actually are.
+It's quite fascinating as soon as you understand how simple they actually are.

 ## How?
 I heavily used [James Kyle](https://github.com/thejameskyle)'s [the-super-tiny-compiler](https://github.com/thejameskyle/the-super-tiny-compiler) to build Bredon.
 It follows the exact same steps as any other compiler does: